Become an Angel for Someone

 If you walk away from just one person today having made a difference in the life of that person, lightened the load in some way, made one other human being feel valued, then you have become an Angel for that person...at least for today.

 The golden moments in the stream of life rush past us and we see nothing but sand; the angels come to visit us, and we only know them when they are gone.

 Keep on keeping on...

 Those who need an Angel may surprise you sometimes too.
-As H.O.W. tries to take hold and begin to bring about change, one person at a time, we may forget that those who need that kind word, that nod of assurance, may be the one who speaks often of making a difference.
+One person at a time, Angel-you can make a difference.
+We may sometimes forget that there are those who need that kind word, the acknowledgement that someone cares.

 So we do not need to hunt far and wide for someone to be on the receiving end of our gesture of kindness.
 I guess the point is, if we reach out to everyone we meet, every day, we will have all of our bases covered.
 Sincerely greeting and helping someone is easy to recognize and usually graciously and warmly received.